Phillip N. Butler

-Phillip Neal "Phil" Butler (born August 11, 1938) was the eighth-longest-held U.S. prisoner of war (POW) held in North Vietnam during the Vietnam War.
-Butler, a Navy pilot, who was forced to eject after a mid-air explosion on April 20, 1965 and served as a prisoner of war in North Vietnam until his release as part of Operation Homecoming in 1973.
-Butler was one of the five POW's (with Carlyle "Smitty" Harris, Hayden Lockhart, Robert Peel, and Robert H. Shumaker) credited with establishing the tap code.
+Phillip Neal "Phil" Butler (born August 11, 1938) is a retired United States Naval officer and pilot.
+He was the eighth-longest-held U.S. prisoner of war (POW) held in North Vietnam during the Vietnam War.
+Butler, who was forced to eject after a mid-air explosion on April 20, 1965, was a prisoner of war in North Vietnam until his release as part of Operation Homecoming in 1973.
+Butler was one of the five POWs (with Carlyle "Smitty" Harris, Hayden Lockhart, Robert Peel, and Robert H. Shumaker) credited with establishing the tap code.
 The code enabled the prisoners to communicate with each other.

-After his release Butler earned a PhD in sociology and used his communication skills to provide leadership training in military and civilian life.
+After his release, Butler earned a PhD in sociology and used his communication skills to provide leadership training in military and civilian life.
 Butler provided community service as President of Veterans for Peace.
 In October 2019 Butler was inducted into the Oklahoma Military Hall of Fame.

 Early life

-Phillip Neal Butler was born on August 11, 1938 in Tulsa, Oklahoma.
+Phillip Neal Butler was born on August 11, 1938, in Tulsa, Oklahoma.
 He attended Lanier Elementary School, Wilson Jr. High School and Will Rogers High School, from which he graduated in Tulsa, Oklahoma.
 He logged enough flying hours to receive a commercial pilots license two months after his high school graduation.
-Butler attended the University of Oklahoma with a Naval Reserve Officers Training Corps (NROTC) scholarship and then accepted an appointment to the U.S. Naval Academy at Annapolis.
+Butler attended the University of Oklahoma with a Naval Reserve Officers Training Corps (NROTC) scholarship and then accepted an appointment to the United States Naval Academy at Annapolis.

 Military career

 Navy training and early career

-Phillip Butler graduated with a Bachelor of Science degree in 1961 from the U.S. Naval Academy.
-Butler received his officer's commission and married Karen Olsen the day after graduation.
+Phillip Butler graduated with a Bachelor of Science degree in 1961 from the United States Naval Academy.
+Butler received his officer's commission and married Karen Olson the day after graduation.
 On assignment in Texas, Butler flew the single-seated fighter airplane, Grumman F-11 Tiger, during the Cuban Missile Crisis.
 Butler was assigned to Naval Air Station Lemoore in California.